jurtasun/2025_rcds_nexftlow/chapter1/README.md

 The most important output here is the last line (line 6), which reports that the `sayHello` process was successfully executed once.

 Okay, that's great, but where do we find the output?
 The `sayHello` process definition said that the output would be sent to standard out, but nothing got printed in the console, did it?

+# 2. Send the output to a file

+# 3. Use the Nextflow resume feature

+# 4. Add in variable inputs using a channel

+# 5. Use CLI parameters for inputs

+# 7. Add a second step to the workflow

+# 8. Run workdlow with many input values

+# 9. Run workflow with an input runcard / sample sheet.